snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 ## Adding and Removing Shipments in Bulk

-The **Update Shipment Group** endpoint enables you to add and/or remove multiple shipments from a shipment group in a single call.
+The **Update Shipment Group** endpoint enables you to add and/or remove multiple shipments from a shipment group in a single API call.
 To call **Update Shipment Group**, send a `PUT` request to `https://api.sorted.com/pro/shipment_groups/`.
 The body of the request should contain:

 * The unique `reference` of the shipment group you want to update (_not_ the user-defined `custom_reference`).
 This must be an open and unlocked shipment group.
 * An `add_shipments` property listing the unique `references` of the shipments you want to add to the group.
 These shipments must not be a member of either the specified shipment group or any other open shipment group.
 * A `remove_shipments` property listing the unique `references` of the shipments you want to remove from the group.
 These shipments must be a member of the specified shipment group.

-Once it has received the request, PRO makes the requested additions and removals and returns a standard resource result object with links to the shipment group that was updated.
+Once it has received the request, PRO makes the requested additions and removals and returns a standard resource result object with links to the updated shipment group.

 > [!NOTE]
 > For full reference information on the **Update Shipment Group** endpoint, see the Shipments data contract.